-Scaling up Co-design Research and Practice: building community-academic capacity and extending reach was a collaboration between a number of academic institutions and civil society organisations that set out to explore how co-design practices could extend the reach and impact of the work of civil society organisations.
+This project was a collaboration between several academic institutions & civil society organisations that explored how co-design practices could extend the reach and impact of their work

 Scaling Up Co-design Research and Practice brought together academic and civil society partners with considerable, and varied experience of both the study and application of co-design and co-production processes.
 The project set out to explore how we could extend the impact and reach of our own work, to extract learning on different co-design practices, and to develop approaches and tools to help others take up and benefit from co-design.